nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

     <img src="./images/github-token-developer-settings.gif" alt="Access Github settings" width="300px" />

-1. Then generate a Personal Access Token with a name of **NSS Installs Token**.
+1. Then generate a Personal Access Token with a name of **NewForce Installs Token**.
 Make it expire in 7 days.
 Scroll down into the permissions and check the `admin:public_key` checkbox and click it.
 Then scroll all the way down and save the token. **It is important you do not close, or refresh the browser tab until you complete the automated installs in the next section.**

     <img src="./images/github-token-creating-token.gif" alt="Access Github settings" width="600px" />

 ## Basic Installations (automated)

 1. Open the Terminal application on your Mac.
 1. Copy pasta the following command into the terminal and hit enter to run it.
-It will attempt to install some of the basic tools you need for NSS.
+It will attempt to install some of the basic tools you need for NewForce.

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/nashville-software-school/client-side-mastery/master/book-0-installations/chapters/scripts/installs-all-mac-users.sh)"